ejvaughan/obdii/README.md

 The communication layer is responsible for actually communicating with a connected vehicle.
 The vehicle must be exposed as a CAN network interface.
 The main functions you will interact with are `OBDIIOpenSocket`, `OBDIIPerformQuery`, and `OBDIIGetSupportedCommands` (contained in `OBDIICommunication.h`).

-1. `OBDIIOpenSocket`: Opens a communications channel to a particular ECU, which is identified by a (transfer ID, receive ID) tuple.
+1. `OBDIIOpenSocket`: Opens a communications channel to a particular ECU, which is identified by an `(interface, transfer ID, receive ID)` tuple.
 The transfer ID is the ID that the ECU listens to on the CAN network, and the receive ID is what the ECU uses to respond.

 2. `OBDIIPerformQuery`: Writes an `OBDIICommand`'s payload into the socket and decodes the response as an `OBDIIResponse` object.
 Depending on the type of data returned by the command, the diagnostic data will be available via the `numericValue`, `bitfieldValue`, or `stringValue` properties of the response.